opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

 125    It is apparent then, that the common ground between the experts was that the issue of conformity turned on two distinct questions of construction.
 The prior question being one of _construing the CG_ to determine what was required for a demand to be conforming.
 The subsequent question was that of _construing the demand_ to determine whether it complied with what was required by the CG.

 126    I am mindful of the difficulties with considering expert evidence on the correct construction of a document governed by foreign law.
 First, the construction of documents is an inherently technical exercise.
 At times the distinctions that the English experts were attempting to draw were so fine that they bordered on being, as counsel for ABC put it, “distinction[s] without a difference”.
 The second difficulty is drawing the line between “where proof of foreign law ends and application of the foreign law begins”: Yeo Tiong Min, _Halsbury’s Laws of Singapore_ vol 6(2) at para 75.297.
-Principles of construction have to be proven as foreign law, but the _application_ of those principles to the facts is a question of forum procedure in the adjudication process: _Pacific Recreation Pte Ltd v S Y Technology Inc_ [2008] 2 SLR(R) 491 at [81].
+Principles of construction have to be proven as foreign law, but the _application_ of those principles to the facts is a question of forum procedure in the adjudication process: _Pacific Recreation Pte Ltd v S Y Technology Inc_ <span class="citation">[2008] 2 SLR(R) 491</span> at [81].

 _The incorrect description issue_